12-year-old steals forklift, leads police on slow-speed chase in Michigan

-ANN HARBOR, Mich.
-(WPVI) -- Police in Ann Harbor, Michigan, said a 12-year-old boy driving a forklift led officers on a slow chase for more than an hour.
+ANN ARBOR, Mich. -- Police in Ann Arbor, Michigan, said a 12-year-old boy driving a forklift led officers on a slow chase for more than an hour.

 Dashcam footage shows the boy knocking into parked cars while going about 20 miles per hour.